Brown’s 197 rushing yards leads Cal past UC Davis 27-13

 THE TAKEAWAY

 UC Davis: The Aggies controlled the game early and had Cal’s offense on the ropes but couldn’t sustain the momentum.
 Maier made some crisp throws but clearly misses not having his No. 1 receiver from a year ago, Keelan Doss, who graduated.
-The loss probably won’t drop Davis too far down in the FCS rankings – the Aggies were No. 8 going into the game – but coach Dan Hawkins and his group have a lot to clean up.
+The loss probably won’t drop Davis too far down in the FCS rankings – the Aggies were No. 8 going into the game – but Hawkins and his group have a lot to clean.

 California: The Bears were understandably rusty coming out of the blocks and their first four drives ended in two punts, an interception and a fumble.
 They eventually settled down and pulled away in the second half but will have to make significant strides heading into next week’s Pac-12 opener in Washington.
 Johnson’s running was huge considering Cal running backs had only two 100-yard games in 2018.